Terms and Conditions

 - MIT EF Pan Arab will endeavour to send prizes within three months of the competition end date but cannot guarantee this delivery time.

 - MIT EF Pan Arab reserves the right to disqualify any entry at any phase of the competition.
-The reasons for disqualification can be breach of any of the rules, breach of eligibility criteria, breach of any applicable law, bad conduct or offensive behavior, or invalid or answers contained in the applications.
+The reasons for disqualification can be breach of any of the rules, breach of eligibility criteria, breach of any applicable law, bad conduct or offensive behavior, or invalid answers contained in the applications.

 - MIT EF Pan Arab reserves the right to amend these rules at any time.